One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

-How could he appeal to her vanity by telling her that smoking would make her age faster, crinkling her perfect skin, even if she may not care that cigarette smoking caused lung damage and cancer.
+He wanted to appeal to her vanity by telling her that smoking would make her age faster, crinkling her perfect skin, even if she may not care that cigarette smoking caused lung damage and cancer.

 “Your uncle’s a great artist,” Callie told George.
 “I was home, looking out the window when I saw him walk down the street with you to get his coffee.
 So I decided to stop by.”

 She smiled.
 “I framed the drawing myself.
 Now, it hangs on my kitchen wall.
-A man like your uncle appreciates life’s daily domestic routines.”
+A man like your uncle really appreciates life’s daily domestic routines.”

 His uncle had also said that Callie liked to chat.

-He found that he did not have to keep up his end of the conversation.
+George found that he did not have to keep up his end of the conversation.